smholvoet/smholvoet.github.io/_posts/2021-11-08-monitor-linux-hosts-grafana-prometheus-node-exporter.md

 The above Docker Compose contains just 2 containers:

 - [Node exporter](https://github.com/prometheus/node_exporter), which as the name suggests will be responsible for exporting hardware and OS metrics exposed by our Linux host.
 - [Prometheus](https://prometheus.io/) is a time-series database similar to [InfluxDB](https://www.influxdata.com).
 It will retreive the data from Node exporter, store it and pass it onto our Grafana Cloud instance.
-This is done using the [remote-write](https://grafana.com/docs/grafana-cloud/metrics-prometheus/#prometheus-metrics) future of Grafana.
+This is done using the [remote-write](https://grafana.com/docs/grafana-cloud/metrics-prometheus/#prometheus-metrics) feature of Grafana.

 ## Prometheus configuration